NHS Accessible Information Standard: frequently asked questions

 Why is an updated Accessible Information Standard needed?

-In 2021, RNIB and other charities surveyed NHS and social care professionals in England, and people with accessible information and communication needs.
-The survey asked about the NHS Accessible Information Standard.
-Responses indicated that people with communication needs receive a lower quality of healthcare, including situations which could put them at serious risk.
+A 2022 report by RNIB and other charities indicated that people with communication needs receive a lower quality of healthcare, including situations which could put them at serious risk.

 Poor implementation of the AIS has serious practical, health and emotional consequences.
 People shared experiences of a lack of accessible communications as a barrier to making appointments, communicating with health professionals, finding out test results and receiving accessible information on discharge and medication instructions.